Good Clinical Practice (GCP) in Australia v.2

 About This Course

-The ‘Good Clinical Practice (GCP) in Australia v.2’ online training course is specifically designed to support Australian clinical researchers in understanding and applying the principles of GCP.
-It is based on the latest international and national standards, including the ICH GCP E6(R3) Guideline, the National Statement (2025), and other current regulatory and ethical guidelines.
 While ICH GCP is primarily intended for clinical trials with an international focus, GCP principles are expected to underpin all human research conducted in Australia.
-This course provides a practical foundation for meeting those expectations.
+This course provides a practical foundation for meeting those expectations and ensuring ethical and high‑quality research practice.

-With the ability to exit and resume the course at any point, participants will have the flexibility to fit the course into their busy schedules and gain valuable insights into this critical aspect of clinical trials.
+Beyond the content updates, the new course design offers a more engaging and accessible learning experience for all participants.
+With the ability to exit and resume the course at any point, participants can fit training into their busy schedules and gain valuable insights into this critical aspect of clinical research.

 Our AI assistant is here to help!
 Get instant answers and clarifications on modules, principles, and guidelines.